 Pick Your Words Carefully

 Using positive words when describing the visit to the dentist will help put your child at ease.
-With this, avoid terms such as “shot,” “pain,” or “hurt.”
+If they’re having to get braces, wires, or even 교정, it can be a daunting process and harsh words could scare them.
+Try and avoid terms such as “shot,” “pain,” or “hurt.”
 Instead of telling them the sensation they might feel, it’s best to assure them that the dentist has to check their smile and count their teeth.
 Phrases such as “clean and healthy teeth” also give out a vibe that going to the dentist is fun and good.

 Reliable dental staff also have a set of vocabulary they use when guiding children through a checkup, especially in difficult instances.
 Listen to the way they talk with your child so that you can imitate it next time.